tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: need a default set of titles title_factor that can be over-ridden with game-specific

 - TBD: future updates for cup_of_tea (this will eventually be the setup for why Burt went to DC)
+	- TBD: need to fix door (have pub folks charge in)
 	- IDEA: to drink tea, Cecily must lock front door, sit in comfy chair, read book, eat biscuit
 	- IDEA: also, she must get rid of Burt who wants her attention (give rusty_key to burt)
 	- IDEA: Cecily sort of likes Burt - he's better than that Gaston fellow - but overgrown puppy